dmhuehol/SAI-ESM/README.md

 Data will be permanently archived at the Open Science Foundation before publication.

 ## Brief description of code within package
-All files written in Python except for the README itself.
+All files written in Python except when specified otherwise.
 * `CustomExceptions`: Custom exceptions
+* `do_cdo_annualmean.sh`: Shell script example of using CDO to merge CESM files (CDO commands for non-CESM files derived from this manually)
 * `fun_calc_var`: Functions for calculations more complicated than unit conversions, but not so complicated they need a new file
 * `fun_convert_unit`: Functions for simple in-line unit conversions and calculations
 * `fun_derive_data`: Functions to derive and save data from a base dataset to a new netCDF file